apache/datafusion/docs/source/library-user-guide/using-the-dataframe-api.md

     let new_df = df.select(vec![col("a"), col("b")])?
         .sort(vec![col("a")])?;
-    // Build the same plan using the LogicalPlanBuilder let df = ctx.read_csv("tests/data/example.csv", CsvReadOptions::new()).await?;
+    // Build the same plan using the LogicalPlanBuilder
+    // Similar to `SELECT a, b FROM example.csv ORDER BY a` let df = ctx.read_csv("tests/data/example.csv", CsvReadOptions::new()).await?;
     let (_state, plan) = df.into_parts(); // get the DataFrame's LogicalPlan
     let plan = LogicalPlanBuilder::from(plan)